Kailash108/shivoham_apk/README.md

 4. After navigating to your project folder, for starting the development, type <blockquote>expo start</blockquote> and your project gets started with live development server.<br>
 5. Once everything works perfectly, download my project files(Navigation, app.js, package.json) which are on this repo.<br>
 6. Once the download gets complete, copy all the files(1 folder and 2 files) to your project directory.<br>
 7. You need not install the dependencies which I have used in my app.
-Just replace 'package.json' file.<br>
+Just replace 'package.json' file and open cmd from your project directory and type <blockquote>npm install</blockquote>.<br>
 8. Once you have copied 1 folder and replaced two files(package.json and app.js), open command prompt from your project directory and type 'expo start'.